If you’re a Filipino who wants to travel to the United States for pleasure, you certainly need to acquire a Visa first before you book your trip.

 Each situation is unique and whether or not you will be granted a VISA will always vary from one person to another.
 It will depend on the information you have submitted online and how you present yourself during the interview.

 In the end, the Consul smiled at me and said that my VISA was approved!

 I got my passport back with the US VISA valid for 10 years delivered after about five days.

 So, needless to say, I pushed for my trip to the US, meet my then-boyfriend (now my husband) and we traveled together!
 (Related Article: Truth and Lies about Filipinas with Foreigners)

-- Guide on How to get AUSTRALIA Tourist Visa
+- How to Apply for USA Tourist Visa

 NOTE: This is based on my personal experience.
 Always refer to the US Embassy website for more updated information.

 Anne Bonghanoy – Alms is a Tourism Management graduate with extensive Travel Trade and Corporate Sales experience in the Hospitality Industry.
 Interested in fashion, wellness, and language, she also loves going places, discovering the world’s greatest wonders, exploring different cultures and sharing it to other people through her writing.
 Anne was born and raised in the City of Manila, Philippines now living in Iowa, USA.